Conniekoh/conniekoh/README.md

 ### Hi there 👋

-#### A graduate student studying Applied Analytics at Columbia University
+- 👩🏻‍🎓 Graduate student studying Applied Analytics at Columbia University  | Strong Passion in Data Science/Data Analytics  Feel free to connect with me
-#### Deeply passionate about utilizing data analytical skills to drive business changss
+- 📊 Deeply passionate about utilizing data analytical skills to drive business changss
-#### Curious in finding new things/trends
+- ❤️ Curious in finding new things/trends

 <!--